deezer/similar_artists_ranking/README.md

 ## Datasets

-In the `data` repository, we release two datasets associated to this work, and detailed in Section 4.1.1 of the paper.
+In the `data` repository, we release two datasets associated with this work, and detailed in Section 4.1.1 of the paper.

 #### Directed graph `deezer_graph.csv`